How you become you: The story and science of early childhood

 While our memories may fade, decades of longitudinal research show that our early years play a critical role in shaping our lives as adults (1,2,3).
 Our experiences as a baby, infant and young child draw the plot lines of our life story, influencing our physical and mental health, and the relationships we form as adults.
 These relationships are key to a healthy society.
 They lay the foundations for our collective capacity to learn, to be productive, to co-operate and to thrive as a species.
 This is because humans are quintessentially social animals.

 How does this happen?
-In the short film we follow Layla.
+In this short film we follow Layla.
 Like all of us, she is born vulnerable and entirely dependent on others.
 We see with beautiful simplicity how her capacities and her identity emerge through the intricate and iterative dance of human interaction.
 We see the profound influence of parents, carers, grandparents, friends, early years workers and neighbours.
 How their attention, tenderness and curiosity act as both a catalyst and support for her social, emotional, physical and cognitive development.

 The science of child development has begun to reveal the inner workings of this remarkable process.
 How, during our early years, we are forged by social connection.
 Understanding this period of our lives sheds light on what it is to be human.
 It provides us with clues to an enduring puzzle.